w3f/polkadot-wiki/website/translated_docs/ar/kusama-claims.md

 Having trouble?
 Send an email to [support@polkadot.network](mailto:support@polkadot.network).

-### Third Party Claims Processes
+### Third-Party Claims Processes

 **We do not recommend using a third-party app or process to perform your claim or acquire KSM.**

-Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third party apps to do so.
+Claiming using a third-party process can lead to the loss of your allocation, therefore we cannot recommend using any third-party apps to do so.
 Manually specifying your transaction data, as specified in our claims process, is the only way to be certain you will receive your allocation.